MedAouadhi/Polybot/README.md

 - `/affirm` Sends back motivational quotes.
 - `/dice` Generates a random number between 1 and 6.
 - `/temp [city]` Gives back the current temprature of any city in the world.
+- `/ask [prompt]` Prompts the LLM agent for any single shot request.
+- `/chat` Starts **chat mode** which will interpret any following messages as prompts.
+- `/endchat` Exits the chat mode.
 ## To come
 - clever assistant with long term memory (using llama-2) using [llm-chain](https://github.com/sobelio/llm-chain).
-    - Answers any question
+    - [x] Answers any question
-    - Can read my documents and be queried about them.
+    - [ ] Can read my documents and be queried about them.
+- [ ] Add more tests, everywhere.

 ## Description
 There are mainly two ways to receive messages from Telegram servers, either by polling (shitty idea) using `getUpdates` API,